bradenmacdonald/astrocube/README.md

 Usage
 -----
-Using ipython and pylab to view the spatial noise deviation in a cube:
+Using [IPython](http://ipython.org/) and pylab to view the spatial noise deviation in a cube:

 ```python
 # Enter these commands into ipython with pylab enabled: